Eladlev/AutoPrompt/README.md

 ![System Overview](./docs/AutoPrompt_Diagram.png)

 The system is designed for real-world scenarios, such as moderation tasks, which are often  challenged by imbalanced data distributions.
-The system implement the [Intent-based Prompt Calibration]() method.
+The system implements the [Intent-based Prompt Calibration](https://arxiv.org/abs/2402.03099) method.
 The process begins with a user-provided initial prompt and task description, optionally including user examples.
 The refinement process iteratively generates diverse samples, annotates them via user/LLM, and evaluates prompt performance, after which an LLM suggests an improved prompt.

 The optimization process can be extended to content generation tasks by first devising a ranker prompt and then performing the prompt optimization with this learned ranker.
 The optimization concludes upon reaching the budget or iteration limit.

-This joint synthetic data generation and prompt optimization approach outperforms traditional methods while requiring minimal data and iterations.
+This joint synthetic data generation and prompt optimization approach outperform traditional methods while requiring minimal data and iterations.
 Learn more in our paper
-[Intent-based Prompt Calibration: Prompt tuning with synthetic boundary cases]() by E. Levi et al. (2024).
+[Intent-based Prompt Calibration: Enhancing prompt optimization with synthetic boundary cases](https://arxiv.org/abs/2402.03099) by E. Levi et al. (2024).

 **Using GPT-4 Turbo, this optimization typically completes in just a few minutes at a cost of under $1.** To manage costs associated with GPT-4 LLM's token usage, the framework enables users to set a budget limit for optimization, in USD or token count, configured as illustrated [here](docs/examples.md#steps-to-run-example).